-In its landmark decision of 2005, the Swedish Supreme Court ruled that refugee status should be granted to a person accused of common crimes, when it can be presumed that his or her religious opinion or teachings motivated the prosecution, that charges were trumped up, and that because of religious prejudice a fair trial could not be expected.
+In its landmark decision of 2005, the Swedish Supreme Court ruled that refugee status should be granted to a person accused of common crimes, when it can be presumed that his or her religious opinions or teachings motivated the prosecution, that charges were trumped up, and that because of religious prejudice a fair trial could not be expected.
 In the case it examined, the Supreme Court concluded that "due to his religious conception, Gregorian Bivolaru runs the risk to be exposed to pursuits of evil character" in Romania, and he was granted political asylum in Sweden.

-This Swedish precedent is crucial for the claims of refugee status by members of many new religious movements labeled as "cults", or "xie jiao" in China, by their opponents and prosecuted for having allegedly committed common crimes, such as fraud, physically assaulting opponents, sexual abuse, or conspiring against the government.
+This Swedish precedent is crucial for the claims of refugee status by members of many new religious movements labeled as "cults," or xie jiao, in China by their critics and prosecuted for having allegedly committed common crimes, such as fraud, physically assaulting opponents, abduction, or conspiring against the government.
 There may be cases where evidence of such common crimes is so overwhelming that it would support a denial of refugee status.
 But the evaluation of this evidence should be very careful, and certainly cannot rely only on documents supplied by the country accused of persecution.
 The opinion of neutral scholars who have studied the movement should also be sought.
 And, as the Swedish case demonstrates, when it can be easily presumed that, because of their religion, accusations against the defendants were fabricated and they would not be granted a fair trial, recognizing that they qualify for refugee status is in order.

-The Korean Refugee Act of 2013 and the Church of Almighty God
+B. The Case of The Church of Almighty God

-I will now quickly apply the five criteria deriving from the prevailing international interpretation of the 1951 Refugee Convention and the 1967 Protocol to the situation of the Chinese members of the Church of Almighty God seeking asylum in Korea under the 2013 Korean Refugee Act.
-I am not an expert of Korean law and can only offer some general comments and recommendations on how to protect the rights of these refugees, based on the fact that Korea signed and ratified the Convention and the Protocol and is bound by their principles.
+I will now apply the five criteria deriving from the prevailing international interpretation of the 1951 Refugee Convention and the 1967 Protocol to the situation of the Chinese members of The Church of Almighty God (CAG) seeking asylum in different countries, including South Korea, France, and Italy.
+I am not a lawyer and can only offer some general comments and recommendations on how to protect the rights of these refugees, based on the fact that these countries signed and ratified the Convention and the Protocol and are bound by their principles.